xbeat/Machine-Learning/README.md

 Introduction to Scutoids and Surface Area Problem

 The scutoid is a fascinating geometric shape discovered in 2018 by scientists studying epithelial cells.
 It is a three-dimensional shape that resembles a prism with one end capped by a pentagon and the other by a hexagon, with a twist in between.
 Our problem is to find the surface area of this unique shape.
 This presentation will explore the mathematical approach to calculating the surface area of a scutoid, breaking down the complex shape into manageable components and using geometry and calculus to solve the problem.

+## Neural Networks as Universal Function Approximators

+Understanding Neural Networks as Function Approximators

+Neural networks fundamentally operate as universal function approximators, capable of learning complex mappings between inputs and outputs through optimization of their internal parameters.
+The basic structure consists of layers of interconnected nodes that transform input data through nonlinear activation functions.

 ## Dimensionality Reduction with Python (PCA)